tc39/notes/es7/2016-03/march-30.md

 DH: this doesn't seem legit either.
 The relationship you're looking for is not the prototype chain, but the actual thing you extended from.

-FST: static shape is something you wish to guarantee for code that wishes to be well-behaved, and wishes to run fast.
+EFT: static shape is something you wish to guarantee for code that wishes to be well-behaved, and wishes to run fast.
 This is not an example of model behavior.

 MM: with regard to what you just said, the standard JIT approach is entirely compatible with that goal and with Kevin's proposal.
 When something causes a violation of your assumptions, you fall back.

-FST: and that's my reaction here is that we'll just fall back and not give you the static thing we calculated
+EFT: and that's my reaction here is that we'll just fall back and not give you the static thing we calculated

 KS: Right.
 Whereas instance slots proposal falls over in this case.